 - Is real-time webcasting (synchronous viewing) still available?
 How does this work?

 Yes, this is a feature that is present in the new Panopto system.
 It must be enabled by the professor, and the link to this live session may be distributed as needed.

 - May I still record outside of classtime, and if so, how and when do I arrange this?

 You may continue to record as needed from both within and outside of the classroom.
 The Panopto lecture capture system has been purchased as a campus-wide license.
 This license allows users to download the software to any local computer for recording purposes; this includes your home and office computer, in addition to the computer installed in your classroom.
 You may record directly to your class as needed to add in supplemental lectures, exam material reviews, or other recorded materials.
 You may also upload content previously recorded outside of the Panopto system, provided it complies with the necessary file formats.
-To schedule a recording in a classroom outside of your normal classtime, feel free to contact the DL Director Dr. Sherri Restauri email@example.com to arrange this reservation, or submit an online Event Reservation Form here.
+To schedule a recording in a classroom outside of your normal classtime, feel free to contact the OL Director Dr. Sherri Restauri firstname.lastname@example.org to arrange this reservation, or submit an online Event Reservation Form here.
 You may also reserve this directly through the Astra scheduling software.